-Police Gazettes are a very valuable resource in your family history research.
-Despite what many people initially believe, police gazettes do not only contain criminals.
-Victims of a wide variety of crimes (such as theft, embezzlement and even wife desertion) are also included; as well as missing persons (including children), inquests, and people reported dead for whom no relative could be found are also listed.
+Police Gazettes are a valuable resource for your family history research, and despite what many people mistakenly presume, they do not only contain criminals!
+Victims of a wide variety of crimes (such as theft, embezzlement and even wife desertion) are also included; as well as missing persons (including children), inquests, and people reported dead for whom no relative could be found.

 The Parliamentary Papers for the Colony of Victoria are an informative source of information for local historians and family history researchers.
-The index enables you to search the previously unindexed Parliamentary Papers for people who are not normally mentioned in other sources, in other words, the ordinary people in your family.
-They provide an overview of their subjects and contain valuable pointers for further research.
-They cover a remarkable range of subjects including reports of experts, delegations and committees investigating all types of matters of interest to the government.
+The index enables you to search the previously unindexed Parliamentary Papers for people who are not normally mentioned in other sources b - in other words, the ordinary people in your family.
+They provide an overview of their subjects, and contain valuable pointers for further research.
+Included are many reports of experts, delegations and committees investigating all types of matters of interest to the government.
 There's a fascinating array of information waiting for you!

-This is an example of a transcription from Parliamentary Papers for the Colony of VIC 1852-1869, offering full names, year of event and a description of their position.
+Below is an example of a transcription from Parliamentary Papers for the Colony of VIC 1852-1869, offering full names, year of event and a description of position.